The 6 Best Plant Based Protein Sources

 #2 - QuinoaQuinoa is similar in texture to its other whole grain counterparts but contains even more protein.
 Quinoa is somewhat bland in flavor but is great for adding volume to meals and absorbs the flavor of the foods it is mixed with.

 #3 - PeasPeas are one of the vegetable sources that are high in protein and are chalked full of micronutrients.

 #4 - BroccoliBroccoli contains very high levels of protein, especially for a vegetable.
 Broccoli is easy to prepare and goes with almost any main dish.

 #5 - Black beansBlack beans can be used in salads, Mexican dishes, or simply as a standard side dish.

 Furthermore, in addition to being high in protein, these tasty side items also are full of fiber thereby improving digestion and overall health.

 #6 - NutsAlthough nuts contain moderate to high amounts of fat, they also contain a solid amount of protein.
 Be careful as most any form of nuts is calorically dense and limit yourself to about a handful per serving.

 Nuts are one of the best natural forms of fat part of a healthy balanced diet.

-While meat may be consumed in moderate amounts there are several forms of plant based proteins available to meet your dietary needs.
-Having a number of diverse protein sources will help aide you in meeting your dietary needs.
+While meat may be consumed in moderate amounts there are several forms of plant-based proteins available to meet your dietary needs.
+Having a number of diverse protein sources will help aid you in meeting your dietary needs.